-Your pension benefits at your NRD are calculated as outlined in Appendix 2 (Membership Categories).
-If you are unsure which category applies to you please contact the administrator - Hymans, their contact details can be found in the section "Further Details".
+Your pension benefits at your NRD are calculated as outlined in Appendix 2 Membership Categories.
+If you are unsure which category applies to you please contact the administrator, whose contact details can be found in the Further Details section.

 Taking benefits early